mhaugrud/msumcspy/_sources/Strings/Exercises.rst

 #.

            Write a function that mirrors its argument.
+For example, the mirror of 'abc' is 'abccba'.

            .. activecode:: ex_8_6
               :nocodelens: